jkhaidinh/COVID-19-Vaccination-Report/README.md

 - comparing data to see if there's correlation
 - visualization (plots, graphs, etc.)

 The project-report.ipynb files is the report.
-Some images are missing but refer to the covid-report.pdf for everything.
+The images are missing but refer to the covid-report.pdf for everything.